Yahyakiani/Css_Notes/Psychology/Theories.md

    -  **Contingency contracting**, the therapist and client (or teacher and student or parent and child) draw up a written agreement.
 The contract states a series of behavioral goals the client hopes to achieve.
-It also specifies the positive consequences for the client if the client reaches goals—usually an explicit reward such as money or additional privileges
+It also specifies the positive consequences for the client if the client reaches goals—usually an explicit reward such as money or additional privileges
-   - **observational learning**, the process in which the behavior of other people is modeled, to systematically teach people new skills and ways of handling their fears and anxieties.
+   - **observational learning**, the process in which the behavior of other people is modeled, to systematically teach people new skills and ways of handling their fears and anxieties.
 For example, modeling helps when therapists are teaching basic social skills, such as maintaining eye
    -  **Good things** works especially well for eliminating anxiety disorders, treating